What we are doing

 How the Council works with partners to tackle climate change.

-How the Council's plan aims to tackle the climate emergency, monitors and reports risks around the climate and how climate emergency is at the heart of every council decision made.
+How the Council's plan aims to tackle the climate emergency, monitors and reports risks around the climate and how climate emergency is at the heart of every council decision made and how the Council provides funding for community climate action.

 Coastal Protection >>>